 Senior Fellows are resident scholars who make NCEAS their home base and have a sustained interest in working on one or more of the themes of NCEAS' work:

 - Informatics/Data Science

-Our steady stream of visiting scientists, post-doctoral fellows, working groups, and trainings make for a rich and vibrant work environment with great networking potential and exposure to the cutting edge of ecology and environmental science.
-The fellowship provides other benefits too, such as the following:
+Our steady stream of visiting scientists, post-doctoral fellows, working groups, and trainings make for a vibrant work environment with great networking potential and exposure to the cutting edge of ecology and environmental science.
+Fellows will also benefit from the following:

 - Opportunities to sit in on working groups of interest and participate in study groups, trainings, and collaborations going on at NCEAS.

 - Accessibility to the UCSB main campus, including shared on-campus office or meeting space.
 Library privileges can also be arranged.

 - Access to our in-house expertise on analytics, programming, and informatics for both casual guidance and more involved, formal project-funded support.